Proactive Conversational Assistant for a Procedural Manual Task based on Audio and IMU

 \section{Abstract}

-Real-time conversational assistants for procedural tasks often depend on video input, which can be computationally expensive and compromise user privacy.
-For the first time, we propose a real-time conversational assistant that provides comprehensive guidance for a procedural task using only lightweight privacy-preserving modalities such as audio and IMU inputs from a user's wearable device to understand the context.
-This assistant proactively communicates step-by-step instructions to a user performing a furniture assembly task, and answers user questions.
-We construct a dataset containing conversations where the assistant guides the user in performing the task.
-On observing that an off-the-shelf language model is a very talkative assistant, we design a novel User Whim Agnostic (UWA) LoRA finetuning method which improves the model's ability to suppress less informative dialogues, while maintaining its tendency to communicate important instructions.
-This leads to >30\% improvement in the F-score.
-Finetuning the model also results in a 16x speedup by eliminating the need to provide in-context examples in the prompt.
-We further describe how such an assistant is implemented on edge devices with no dependence on the cloud.
+Real-time conversational assistants for procedural manual tasks often depend on video input, which can be computationally expensive and compromise user privacy.
+For the first time, we propose a real-time conversational assistant that provides comprehensive guidance for procedural manual tasks using only lightweight privacy-preserving modalities such as audio and IMU inputs from a user's wearable device to understand the context.
+Using a furniture assembly task and a cooking task, we show how this assistant proactively communicates step-by-step instructions to a user performing a procedural task, and answers user questions.
+We illustrate the data generation method and the system design to achieve such an assistant.
+On observing that an off-the-shelf language model is a talkative assistant but is not always able to answer questions correctly, we demonstrate how finetuning the model improves its ability to limit unnecessary dialogues with a 50\% increase in the precision, while also improving its ability to answer questions correctly, measured by a 150\% increase in the recall of answers.
+We further describe how such an assistant is implemented on an edge device with no dependence on the cloud.